blakestickland/weather-dashboard/README.md

 * Responsive buttons and images (the weather icons in this case) to shrink with the screen size.

+* Would like search box to clear after the city name is submitted.
+It only clears when the box is clicked after submitting via the search-button at the moment.

 ## Compromises:

 * Attempted to make both the buttons and the images responsive but have had no luck in getting them to shrink in proportion to the screen size.

 * Found white text difficult to read on the (possible) yellow background of the UV index so change the text-color to black in that scenario.